fushar/tokilib/README.md

 ### WARNING - THIS PROJECT IS DEPRECATED

-The next generation of test framework will be available soon in https://github.com/ia-toki/tcframe.
+The next generation of test framework is available in https://github.com/fushar/tcframe.
 This repository is still here as a legacy.

 ***